Pandharinath Sitaramji Patil

 Pandharinath Sitaramji Patil (1903–1978) was an Indian social reformer, politician, and activist of the non-Brahmin movement.
-He was one of the earliest biographer of Jotirao Phule.
+He was one of the earliest biographer of Jyotirao Phule.

 Early life

-Patil was born to Radhabai and Sitaram Raut on 20 September 1903 at Amboda village in Buldhana district of Bombay Presidency (now in Maharashtra).
+Patil was born to Radhabai and Sitaram Raut on 20 September 1903 at Amboda village in Buldhana district of Berar Province (now in Maharashtra).
 He had his primary education in Marathi in vernacular schools at Pimpri Adhao and Chandur Biswa.
 According to traditions of those days, he was married at a young age of nine with Saraswati (née Junare) in 1912.

 He further had his English education at Pimpalgaon Kale during the years 1917–1919.

 Social work

 Patil was an active member of non-Brahmin movement in the Buldhana district and was greatly inspired by the work of Jyotirao Phule.
 He started many schools at various places in the district like Jambhuldhaba, Kinhola, Deulgaon Mahi, Mera, Chandol, etc. He also founded a hostel named after Chokhamela.
 He successfully arranged a session of Satyashodhak Samaj at Amravati in 1925.